xyyandhtl/EmbodiedGenAgent/docs/EXAMPLES.md

 ### test vlmap ros2 runner
 `python -m examples.vlmap_run.py`
 - This module requires ros2 rgb, depth and odom topics, you can either use [habitat-simulator-collector](https://github.com/Eku127/habitat-data-collector.git) or [isaacsim-simulator](SIMULATION.md) to test.

-**Note**: not intended to deploy the agent in habitat-simulator, because it is rather a high-level simulator, sim2real gap would be huge
+Turn on the use_rerun visualizer:  (you can also use the rviz2 visualizer from [rviz2_config](../EG_agent/system/system_vis.rviz))

 | <img src="assets/vlmap_rerun_habitat.png" alt="habitat" height="200"> | <img src="assets/vlmap_rerun_isaac.png" alt="isaac" height="200"> |
 |:---------------------------------------------------------------------:|:-----------------------------------------------------------------:|
 | Habitat 仿真                                                      | Isaac 仿真                                                    |

+**Note**: not intended to deploy the agent in habitat-simulator, because it is rather a high-level simulator, sim2real gap would be huge

 - after end_process, the global map will be saved and the timing statistics will be printed:
 ```shell